PM's words mean little to fire-stricken Greeks standing on ashes

 For a graphic on the wildfire click on: tmsnrt.rs/2K6N3Qc

+(This version of the story has been refiled to add editing credit; story text unchanged.)

-Editing by Michele Kambas and
+Editing by Michele Kambas and Clelia Oziel